vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 - A wrapper around `AutocompleteInput` component.
 The props are the same.

-#### Buttom Group
+#### Button Group

-Represents the group of buttom located at the right.
-It has other composites that are described down bellow.
+Represents the group of buttons located at the right.
+It has other composites that are described down below.

 ##### Columns

-- Button that toggles columns visibility.
+- A button that toggles columns visibility.
-- Is recommended to combine it with the `useTableVisiblitity` hook.
+- It is recommended to combine it with the `useTableVisiblitity` hook.

 ```ts
 enum Alignment {